captainmarkos/api-key-auth/README.md

 ### Add 2nd Factor Authentication

-The next part of this, which builds upon this, is to implement [API Auth Keys with 2FA](README.md).
+The next part of this, which builds upon this, is to implement [API Key Authentication with 2FA](https://github.com/captainmarkos/api-mfa).